awsdocs/amazon-ec2-user-guide-windows/doc_source/enhanced-networking.md

 For a summary of the enhanced networking mechanisms by instance type, see [Summary of networking and storage features](instance-types.md#instance-type-summary-table)\.

-## Enabling enhanced networking on your instance<a name="enabling_enhanced_networking"></a>
+## Enable enhanced networking on your instance<a name="enabling_enhanced_networking"></a>

-If your instance type supports the Elastic Network Adapter for enhanced networking, follow the procedures in [Enabling enhanced networking with the Elastic Network Adapter \(ENA\) on Windows instances](enhanced-networking-ena.md)\.
+If your instance type supports the Elastic Network Adapter for enhanced networking, follow the procedures in [Enable enhanced networking with the Elastic Network Adapter \(ENA\) on Windows instances](enhanced-networking-ena.md)\.

-If your instance type supports the Intel 82599 VF interface for enhanced networking, follow the procedures in [Enabling enhanced networking with the Intel 82599 VF interface on Windows instances](sriov-networking.md)\.
+If your instance type supports the Intel 82599 VF interface for enhanced networking, follow the procedures in [Enable enhanced networking with the Intel 82599 VF interface on Windows instances](sriov-networking.md)\.